samengland05/CMM3/README.md

    root_finding.py (coding to obtain optimal stiffness for the system)

+- In outputs folder :
+  Contains files of coding for graphs plotted

+  outputs.py (graphs plotted associated with the root finding code)

+  polynomial_of_mars_terrain.py (graph plotted to show interpolation of raw data)

 How to run the code :
 1. Install python packages (external functions) :